rightthumb/rightthumb-widgets-v0/README.md

     p fileRecover
         in windows it backs up the command line history the session id is associated with the files edited

+HOW THE INSTALLER WORKS

+    in windows
+        a file %USERPROFILE%\rr.bat
+            i recomend copying it to %SYSTEMROOT%\System32\rr.bat
+        when you open windows terminal type rr ENTER and the widgets are loaded it just loads folders to the path and sets a few variables (they are simple to read)

+    in linux
+        the .bashrc is modified
+        NOTHING IS REMOVED!!!
+        variables and aliases between ## {E45D09D22184} ## and ## {AEC80B4D3338} ##
+        bookmarks cd aliases between ## {42F74F699A95} ## and ## {6D2B143FF720} ##
+        VERY EASY TO REMOVE

 Create new python widget with